danzabarr/danzabarr/README.md

 - 👋 Hi, I’m Dan
 - 👀 I’m interested in ya brain stuff ❤️
-- 🌱 I’m currently learning visual basic at foundation year Computer Science at Liverpool
+- 🌱 I’m currently studying Mathematics and Computer Science at the University of Liverpool
 - 💞️ I’m looking to collaborate on software & web projects and Unity games
 - 📫 You can reach me at danzabarr@hotmail.co.uk
 - 🎥 Demos of some of my games can be found at https://www.youtube.com/user/DanzaBarr1